 python```python

-"""Extract Event objects from script tags in the rendered HTML."""
+"""Extract Event objects from the JSON embedded in the page's script tags."""

 scripts = re.findall(